Sebastien-Sw/WeatherApp/README.md

 Key Information :
 Weather App uses Ubuntu Font, and it must be downloaded before using the application.
 Ubuntu can be dowloaded and installed from Google Fonts.
+You need to install Ubuntu Regular and Ubuntu Medium

 Link to Ubuntu Font : https://fonts.google.com/specimen/Ubuntu